-IMPORTANT: All image/video manipulation utility functions expect both input and output structures to be initialized; for example, pointing to a structure that has been allocated in memory, either as static or dynamic variables.
+Note: All image/video manipulation utility functions expect both input and output structures initialized; for example, pointing to a structure that has been allocated in memory, either as static or dynamic variables.
 Moreover, the input structure must have the dynamically allocated container (data or r, g, b) structures already allocated and initialized with the input frame(s).
-If the output container structure is pre-allocated at the time of the function call, the utility functions verify and issue an error if the output container size does not match.
+If the output container structure is pre-allocated at the time of the function call, the utility functions verify and issue an error if the output container size does not match the size of the expected output.
 If the output container structure is not pre-allocated, the utility functions create the appropriate container to hold results.